mtmckenna/mtmckenna.github.io/app/_posts/2015-07-31-deploying-ember-along-with-rails-via-capistrano.md

 end
 ```

-Here is the contents of `ember_application.html.erb`:
+Here are the contents of `ember_application.html.erb`:

 ```
 <!DOCTYPE html>